 Refractory Testicular Tumors

-Patients being treated with Etoposide must be frequently observed for myelosuppression both during and after therapy.
+Patients being treated with Etoposide Injection USP must be frequently observed for myelosuppression both during and after therapy.
 Myelosuppression resulting in death has been reported.
-Dose-limiting bone marrow suppression is the most significant toxicity associated with Etoposide therapy.
-Therefore, the following studies should be obtained at the start of therapy and prior to each subsequent cycle of Etoposide: platelet count, hemoglobin, white blood cell count and differential.
+Dose-limiting bone marrow suppression is the most significant toxicity associated with Etoposide Injection USP therapy.
+Therefore, the following studies should be obtained at the start of therapy and prior to each subsequent cycle of Etoposide Injection USP: platelet count, hemoglobin, white blood cell count, and differential.
 The occurrence of a platelet count below 50,000/mm3 or an absolute neutrophil count below 500/mm3 is an indication to withhold further therapy until the blood counts have sufficiently recovered.

 Physicians should be aware of the possible occurrence of an anaphylactic reaction manifested by chills, fever, tachycardia, bronchospasm, dyspnea, and hypotension.
 Higher rates of anaphylactic-like reactions have been reported in children who received infusions at concentrations higher than those recommended.
-The role that concentration of infusion (or rate of infusion) plays in the development of anaphylactic-like reactions is uncertain (see ADVERSE REACTIONS).
+The role that concentration of infusion (or rate of infusion) plays in the development of anaphylactic-like reactions is uncertain.
+(See ADVERSE REACTIONS section.)
 Treatment is symptomatic.
 The infusion should be terminated immediately, followed by the administration of pressor agents, corticosteroids, antihistamines, or volume expanders at the discretion of the physician.

-Etoposide Injection, USP should be given only by slow intravenous infusion (usually over a 30 to 60 minute period) since hypotension has been reported as a possible side effect of rapid intravenous injection.
+For parenteral administration, Etoposide Injection USP should be given only by slow intravenous infusion (usually over a 30- to 60-minute period), since hypotension has been reported as a possible side effect of rapid intravenous injection.

-Etoposide can cause fetal harm when administered to a pregnant woman.
+Etoposide Injection USP can cause fetal harm when administered to a pregnant woman.
 Etoposide has been shown to be teratogenic in mice and rats.

 Women of childbearing potential should be advised to avoid becoming pregnant.
 If this drug is used during pregnancy, or if the patient becomes pregnant while receiving this drug, the patient should be warned of the potential hazard to the fetus.

-Etoposide should be considered a potential carcinogen in humans.
+Etoposide Injection USP should be considered a potential carcinogen in humans.
 The occurrence of acute leukemia with or without a preleukemic phase has been reported in rare instances in patients treated with Etoposide alone or in association with other neoplastic agents.
 The risk of development of a preleukemic or leukemic syndrome is unclear.
-Carcinogenicity tests with Etoposide have not been conducted in laboratory animals.
+Carcinogenicity tests with Etoposide Injection USP have not been conducted in laboratory animals.

-Periodic complete blood counts should be done during the course of Etoposide treatment.
+Periodic complete blood counts should be done during the course of Etoposide Injection USP treatment.
 They should be performed prior to each cycle of therapy and at appropriate intervals during and after therapy.
-At least one determination should be done prior to each dose of Etoposide.
+At least one determination should be done prior to each dose of Etoposide Injection USP.

 In patients with impaired renal function, the following initial dose modification should be considered based on measured creatinine clearance:

-Subsequent Etoposide dosing should be based on patient tolerance and clinical effect.
+Subsequent Etoposide Injection USP dosing should be based on patient tolerance and clinical effect.